Transportation in Peru:

 Speed and Seatbelt

-An official maximum speed of 90 km/h applies on many routes without different signage.
-A seatbelt is part of everyday bus travel, especially on Andean routes with curves and high passes.
+An official speed limit of 90 km/h applies on many routes without differing signage.
+A seatbelt is a must in everyday bus travel, especially on Andean routes with curves and mountain passes.

-What transport option is best for Lima to Cusco?
+What type of transport is suitable for Lima to Cusco?

-A flight offers the fastest connection.
-A bus provides a lower price, but often a very long journey time.
-Time frame, altitude acclimatization, and budget determine the appropriate option.
+A flight provides the fastest connection.
+A bus offers a lower price, but often a very long journey time.
+Time frame, altitude tolerance, and budget determine the appropriate option.

-How do transfers in Lima work since the new terminal?
+How does transferring in Lima work since the new terminal?

-The new terminal has been in operation since June 1, 2025.
+The new terminal has been operational since June 1, 2025.
 A time buffer helps due to routes and controls.
-An international transit connection may incur a TUUA transfer fee since December 7, 2025.
+An international connecting flight can incur a TUUA transfer fee since December 7, 2025.

 How much luggage is allowed on the train to Machu Picchu?

 A typical limit is one piece of hand luggage up to 8 kg and a total dimension of around 115 cm.
-Storing larger suitcases in Cusco or the Sacred Valley prevents problems at the platform.
+Storing larger suitcases in Cusco or the Sacred Valley prevents problems at the train station.

-An official provider, a day trip in the Andes, and a seat with a functioning seatbelt help.
+An official provider, a daytime journey in the Andes, and a seat with a functional seatbelt help.
 Additional benefit comes from the SUTRAN Viaje Seguro App and the SUTRAN alert planner for road conditions.

 Boat travel is possible, but schedules and travel times vary greatly.
-Planning requires a reserve and an inquiry on site.
+Planning requires a reserve and a local inquiry.
 A flight to Iquitos remains the more predictable option for many routes.

 Sources